Contents:

 Email closing phrases

-Here are some options you could consider in different situations:
+Here are some options to consider for various situations:

 Email endings to avoid in a professional setting